 vocals, guitar, accordion, harmonica, bagpipes, congas, bodhran, tinwhistle, haggis, jam butties

 Brewer is the throaty git on the microphone.
 He writes and sings for Barleyjuice, as he did previously for Company of Wolves, and before that The Ravyns.
 His whiskey-soaked vocal nodules have been exploited for everything from VH1's Before They Were Rock Stars to Dodge commercials, and he can be spotted with the unkilted eye in such cult films as Serial Mom and Fahrenheit 911 as well as playing a cop in NBC's Homicide and a sleazy photographer in CBS' Hack.
-Never really any good at holding down a steady job, Brewer occasionally pipes with the Loch Rannoch Pipes & Drums, and joined them in the Millenium Pipes March on Edinburgh, Scotland for Prince Charlie's Marie Curie Foundation.
+Never really any good at holding down a steady job, Brewer occasionally pipes, and joined Swanny in the Millenium Pipes March on Edinburgh, Scotland in 2000.
 Kyf wants fans to know that his favourite colour is plaid and to please refrain from tossing haggis at him onstage, as it can be quite slippery.

 vocals, guitar, bouzouki, mandolin, bagpipes, tinwhistle, bass, mutton kebobs